 Unlike the sleek, glass-fronted wine coolers with all their features, beverage coolers are less glamorous, but they are just as practical.
 The units are typically cylindrical, with casters, handles, and plenty of room for your favorite cans.
 Although appliances such as these work especially for cans of wine and beer, you won’t find a rule stating that you can’t keep your favorite soft drinks in there, too.
 Although they won’t need a controlled temperature to taste their best, the ability to set the temperature will definitely benefit your other beverages.

-After picking out a fridge, freezer, or wine cooler that fulfills your needs, you still have to consider color and design.
+After deciding what best cooling appliance, and you have picked out a fridge, freezer, or wine cooler that fulfills your needs, you still have to consider color and design.
 Fortunately, choosing from among finishes such as white, black, and stainless steel is the easy part.
 Always keep the practical aspects at the front of your mind — and don’t forget to measure your space before you finally buy the fridge or freezer of your dreams.